Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 }

 ```
-This query will return List of books and its Authors.
+This query will return list of Books and its Authors.

 Congratulations, you have just created a fully working backend to support your modern applications!